nick-prater/newstead-pre-school/content/policies/disciplinary.md

 1. Suspension should be used sparingly in circumstances where the manager needs to conduct an investigation prior to a hearing where it is felt that the impact of not suspending the employee during the period would be likely to be more detrimental than suspending them.

-2. Cases which involve potential gross misconduct will usually result in suspension,  particularly when relationships have broken down or where the setting.s property or responsibilities to other parties are involved, or where the employee.s presence may prejudice the inquiry.
+2. Cases which involve potential gross misconduct will usually result in suspension,  particularly when relationships have broken down or where the setting's property or responsibilities to other parties are involved, or where the employee's presence may prejudice the inquiry.

 3. Suspension should be kept brief and reviewed to ensure that it is not unnecessarily protracted.